 At a time like this, I hope you and your family are safe and well.
 I also hope that I can offer you resources to help you navigate these uncharted waters.
-From managing the home to entertaining your children and teaching them at home, here are some ideas.
+From managing the home to entertaining your children, finding activities for them to teaching them at home, here are some ideas.

 I have created a huge resource on this page.
 You will find the following topics below.
 If you need to jump ahead, please click the links to go directly to that section.

 Talking to your children about the COVID-19 situation.

 Did you talk to your children about the Corona Virus?

 If your child is even as small as 2 years old, they can understand that something is wrong and mum and dad are worried.
 Imagine for a 5 year old to be not told when she can clearly see the disrupted routines and the panic in your faces.
 They can read your anxiety.

 Your children are at home now.
 They may be understanding a bit of it, but most little children are confused to see everyone at home.
 They can see that there is something different, but unless you tell them what is going on and reassure them that mommy and daddy are fine, they will continue being stressed.